megburt02/megburt02/README.md

 👋 Hello world!
-I'm Meg Burt, a data analyst with 6 years of experience.
+I'm Meg Burt, a data analyst with 5+ years of experience working with data.
 I currently work for the University of Michigan, researching policing and conflict.

 🛠️ My toolbox includes:
   * A/B (hypothesis) testing, statistical modeling such as time-to-event modeling.